US’ tough stance on China ‘a problem’ for ASEAN, but it must still engage Beijing and manage Xi’s visit: Anwar

 These sectors included digital services and knowledge-based industries, food, agriculture and forestry, green technology and renewable energy, advanced manufacturing and electronics, garment and footwear, travel goods, healthcare and biotechnology, and transport products and equipment,” said the statement.

-It added that ASEAN reaffirmed its commitment to a free, fair, inclusive, sustainable and rules based multilateral trading system with the World Trade Organization (WTO) at its core.
+It added that ASEAN reaffirmed its commitment to a free, fair, inclusive, sustainable and rules-based multilateral trading system with the World Trade Organization at its core.

 “ASEAN also signaled its common intention to engage in frank and constructive dialogues with the US to address trade-related concerns, while continuing to work with the US in other areas of mutual interest,” it said.